 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me and you can start adding your own content and make changes to the font.
 I’m a great place for you to tell a story and let your users know a little more about you.

 This course is designed for students with significant experience in theatre, and promotes depth of engagement and lifelong appreciation for theatre through a broad spectrum of teacher-assigned and self-directed study and performance.
-In keeping with the rigor expected in an accelerated setting, students assemble a portfolio that showcases a significant body of work representing personal vision and artistic growth over time; and mastery of theatre skills and techniques in one or more areas.
+In keeping with the rigor expected in a honors class, students work to artistic growth over time and mastery of theatre skills and techniques in one or more areas.
+Students in these classes are given an opportunity to focus more closes on their acting or technical skills.

 These are honors level classes.